A Smaller School?

 Final Thoughts

-Virtual open houses have moved from "nice to have" to essential strategy.
-They expand your reach, reduce costs, and create data-rich experiences that inform your entire marketing approach.
-Organizations that master this format gain a serious competitive edge.
+Virtual open houses have moved from “nice to have” to essential admissions strategy.
+They expand your reach, reduce costs, and create data-rich experiences that inform your entire enrollment approach.
+Institutions that master this format gain a serious competitive yield advantage.

-The shift toward digital-first experiences isn't slowing down.
-Prospective students, buyers, and members now expect virtual options alongside in-person ones.
-Meeting them where they are—on their devices, on their schedules—shows you understand modern expectations.
+The shift toward digital-first experiences isn’t slowing down.
+Prospective students and admitted students now expect virtual options alongside in-person ones.
+Meeting them where they are—on their devices, on their schedules—shows you understand modern expectations and respect the constraints that many families face.

 Join 5000+ other